Visit Amanda’s LinkedIn page for more information.

 Writing Exercises to Build Honesty and Connection

 Amanda presented this workshop in front of the South African Extraordinary Schools Coalition in July of 2015.
 The workshop uses anonymous writing exercises to help participants reflect on their patterns of honest sharing.
-The exercise asks students questions like “What prevents you from sharing in the ways that feel least honest/comfortable for you?” and “What can you do to make your voice more authentically and comfortably heard?”
+The exercise asks participants questions like “What prevents you from sharing in the ways that feel least honest/comfortable for you?” and “What can you do to make your voice more authentically and comfortably heard?”

 Taking a Global View on Power and Privilege